digipres/workbench/src/formats/profiles.md

 ```

-Plotting that as a graph, we can see overall benefit each tool brings.
+Plotting that as a graph, we can see the overall benefit each tool brings.

 <div class="grid grid-cols-1">
 <div class="card">